-Solar panels are encouraged and shall be integrated with the site design when installed within the GVD.
 Solar panels may be located on the building roofs or set on frames in the landscape.
 Solar panels may not be used where they would produce a direct glare or redirect sunlight into adjacent or nearby residential or commercial properties.
 The incorporation of sustainable design elements such as solar will be influenced by technology and the market of innovative solar technology.
 All electrical conduit from solar frames to the primary structure shall be underground, where feasible.